Skip to main content

 Native Components

-This guide will show you how to build Fabric Native Component, by implementing a web view component.
+This guide will show you how to build Fabric Native Components, by implementing a web view component.
 The steps to doing this are:

 1. Define a JavaScript specification using Flow or TypeScript.